avajs/cooperate/README.md

 # @ava/cooperate

-Experimental AVA plugin to enable cooperation between test files.
+AVA 4 plugin to enable cooperation between test files.

 Install this as a development dependency alongside AVA itself: